getpawprint/slate/source/includes/_intake.md

 bookings.pet.gender | string | "m" or "f"
 bookings.pet.neuter | bool? | Whether or not the pet has been neutered/spayed.
 bookings.pet.profile_pic | base64? | Base64 encoded image of the pet
+bookings.pet.type | string? | Cats only - "Indoor only", "Outdoor only" or "Both"
 bookings.place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 One of `place_ids` or `vets` must be specified, or else `empty_reason` must be given. bookings.vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 One of `place_ids` or `vets` must be specified, or else `empty_reason` must be given. bookings.vets.name | string | Vet name.